syseleven/grav-docs-metakube/pages/03.Tutorials/02.create-a-cluster/default.en.md

 ![Overview of cluster settings with filled out tenant](image_cluster-settings_02.png)

-For node settings we recommend at least 3 nodes sized `m1.small` or bigger
+For node settings we recommend at least 3 nodes sized `m1.small` or bigger.
+For an overview of the possible node flavors see the [SysEleven Stack documentation](https://doc.syselevenstack.com/en/faq/compute/).

 ![Overview of cluster settings with opened flavor dropdown](image_cluster-settings_03.png)